bushlab-ucl/DirectNeuralBiasing/README.md

 ## Libraries

 - **src/rustlib** - Rust code for functions.
 This is where the business logic lives.
-- **src/pythonlib** - Example Python code for importing rust dnb module functions for python work.
+- **src/pythonlib** - Example Python code for importing rust dnb module functions into python projects.
 - **src/cpplib** - C++ code for interfacing with Blackrock NSP system and NPlay.
 Pulls 'extern c' functions from src/Rustlib (wip)

 ## Structure and Use of `SignalProcessor` in Rust